edrapac/Learn_Docker/README.md

 There plenty of great educators out on the magical site of YouTube, some far better than I. Take a moment to watch the following videos before proceeding any further

 What is docker?
 A video that introduces you to docker, some basic command syntax, as well as how to install it on Linux or Mac.
+* https://www.youtube.com/watch?v=JprTjTViaEA

 Using windows?
 No worries!
-* https://www.youtube.com/watch?v=JprTjTViaEA

 Installing Docker Desktop on Windows 10
 * https://www.youtube.com/watch?v=_9AWYlt86B8

 Install gitbash as well!
-You will need want it! https://gitforwindows.org/
+You will need/want it! https://gitforwindows.org/
-(Make sure to add it to your windows path during installation so that you can use docker commands from the bash terminal)
+(Make sure to add it to your windows path if it isnt already during installation so that you can use docker commands from the bash terminal)

 ## Hello world, my name is Docker